 Contact Carly Miller with any questions.

 The WiSE leadership peer mentor is a student staff member who works with WiSE first-year students (majoring in a science, technology, engineering, or math (STEM) majors) enrolled in Leadership Studies: Campus Leadership Development (LD ST 270 -WiSE).
 LD ST 270 is a three-credit for grade course that can be applied to the Leadership Studies Program minor or certificate.
 Small group discussions are facilitated by WiSE leadership peer mentors.
 Students in the course will apply their leadership skills though service-learning with a local community organization and a large-scale social change project related to STEM.
 Contact Allie Parrott with questions.

 Ambassadors are student volunteers that help WiSE with our programs and mission.
 Ambassadors help with prospective student visits and Experience Iowa State Days by sharing WiSE and Iowa State experiences first hand with female high school students.
 These interactions are key to introducing prospective students to WiSE!
 There are also additional opportunities for Ambassadors to participate in professional development, leadership, and career exploration sessions.
 Contact Sarah DuBois with questions.

 Volunteers are needed throughout the year to assist with various programs and events, including the Taking the Road Less Traveled (TRLT) Career Conference.
 In both the Fall and Spring, over 1,100 8th-10th graders come to campus to participate in TRLT.
 Volunteers are needed throughout the day for various tasks and assignments.
-Contact WiSE Outreach Assistant with any questions.
+Contact Sarah DuBois with any questions.